GameZebra/stm32_labs/05_02_SoftwareADCMeasurmentMultiplexed_HAL/README.md

 ![Schematic](pictures/schematic.jpeg)

-We have 2 potentiometers connected to 3V, GND and PA4 and PA%
+We have 2 potentiometers connected to 3V, GND and PA4 and PA5